wenbobao/PPiOS-Rename/README.md

 The basic process is:

     build the program
-    analyze the program and obfuscate the sources build the program again
+    analyze the program
+    obfuscate the sources
+    build the program again

 The second step can be accomplished with the following, adjusting the specifics for the project and system: